e-zk/cpass/README.md

-# cpass
+# cpasssimple password manager written in Go.
-simple password manager written in Go. based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.
+Based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.

-the basic principle is that your password is generated from a secret, and your username/site pair:
+The basic principle is that your password is generated from a secret, and your username/site pair:

 	password = base64(pbkdf2(secret, username@url))

-the password is then cut to the desired length.
+The password is then cut to the desired length.

-note: the PBKDF2 algorithm used uses SHA-256, 5000 iterations.
+Note: the PBKDF2 algorithm used uses SHA-256, 5000 iterations.

-after the the secret key is given, cpass will copy the password to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.
+After the the secret key is given, cpass will copy the password to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.

-currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).
+Currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).

 # building
-using the `make(1)` command:
+Using the `make(1)` command:

 	$ make build